Governing document templates and model rules

 Legal requirements for governing documents

-- the legal structure of your charity
+- the legal structure of the charity

 Types of template or model governing documents